Other benefits available to Multnomah County Employees.

 Part-time employees who work additional hours may be eligible for reimbursement of a portion of the employee cost shares for medical and dental health care premiums.

 Subject to the terms and conditions of county collective bargaining agreements, some bargaining agreements allow employees working extra hours (equivalent to a higher FTE for a set period of time) to receive reimbursement of the difference between what the employee paid and what an employee hired in that increased FTE status would pay for the same coverage.
-Collective bargaining agreements that allow premium reimbursement can be found at /employee-labor-relations/labor-contracts:
+See your collective bargaining agreements for more information about your premium reimbursement.

 - Local 88 half-time or three-quarter time employees (Article 11, Health and Welfare);